kvietcong/le-custom/GoodToKnow.md

 - Fonts are important!
 If you see a lot of missing symbols within your linux install remember to get font packages that support the symbols you'll be using.

+- `picom` seems to have VSync enabled by default.
+Make sure you disable that if you have a dual monitor setup.
+(Or launch on a per monitor basis)

 - Documentation is key!